Avoiding fractional powers over the natural numbers: Abstract

 \section{Abstract}

 We study the lexicographically least infinite $a/b$-power-free word on the alphabet of non-negative integers.
 Frequently this word is a fixed point of a uniform morphism, or closely related to one.
 For example, the lexicographically least $7/4$-power-free word is a fixed point of a $50847$-uniform morphism.
 We identify the structure of the lexicographically least $a/b$-power-free word for three infinite families of rationals $a/b$ as well many ``sporadic'' rationals that do not seem to belong to general families.
-Along the way, we develop an automated procedure for proving $a/b$-power-freeness for morphisms of a certain form.
+To accomplish this, we develop an automated procedure for proving $a/b$-power-freeness for morphisms of a certain form, both for explicit and symbolic rational numbers $a/b$.
 Finally, we establish a connection to words on a finite alphabet.
 Namely, the lexicographically least $27/23$-power-free word is in fact a word on the finite alphabet $\{0, 1, 2\}$, and its sequence of letters is $353$-automatic.